cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

-﻿# Bot Conversation Overview
+﻿# Overview of sending Messages

-Bots in Microsoft Teams allow private conversations with a single user or a group conversation in a Teams channel.
+Bots in Microsoft Teams allow sending messages in either personal conversations with a single user or a group conversation in a Teams channel.

 ## Initiating a conversation